ded/valentine/README.md

     \  / _. |  _  ._ _|_ o ._   _
      \/ (_| | (/_ | | |_ | | | (/_

-JavaScript's Sister, and protector.
-At 1.5k Valentine provides you with type checking, functional iterators, and basic utility helpers.
+JavaScript's Sister, and protector — providing you with type checking, functional iterators, and common utility helpers; utilizing native JavaScript methods (when available) for optimal speed.

 Browser usage: